vic3lord/vic3lord.github.io/content/posts/bigquery-lakehouse.md

 ## What's a data lakehouse?

 A data warehouse is storage for structured data.
 A data lake is storage for unstructured data.
 A **data lakehouse** is the beautiful storage love child of the warehouse and lake.
-The lakeshouse leverages the semi-structured JSON column of BigQuery and helps us ingest a flexible data structure while the native columns act as our metastore.
+The lakehouse leverages the semi-structured JSON column of BigQuery and helps us ingest a flexible data structure while the native columns act as our metastore.

 ## Lakehouse example